eficode-academy/istio-katas/003-traffic-in-out-mesh.md

 **Create an entry point for the sentences service**

-To create an entry point in the `istio-ingressgateway` we use a gateway resource.
 Create a file called `sentences-ingressgateway.yaml` in `003-traffic-in-out-mesh/start` directory.

 It should look like the below yaml.